 Ravin Jesuthasan is a recognized futurist, global thought leader and author on the future of work and human capital.
 He has led multiple research efforts on the global workforce, the emerging digital economy, the rise of artificial intelligence and the transformation of work.

-Ravin is a frequent guest lecturer at universities around the world including Oxford University, Northwestern University and the University of Southern California and New York University and an advisor to and featured prominently on PBS’s highly acclaimed documentary series “Future of Work”.
+Ravin is a frequent guest lecturer at universities around the world including Oxford University, Northwestern University, University of Southern California and New York University and an advisor to and featured prominently on PBS’s highly acclaimed documentary series “Future of Work”.

 He has been recognized as one of the top 25 most influential consultants in the world by Consulting Magazine, one of the top 8 future of work influencers by Tech News, one of the top 100 HR influencers by HR Executive and was named to the Thinkers 50 Radar Class of 2020.

-He is the author of Transformative HR, Lead The Work: Navigating a World Beyond Employment and Reinventing Jobs: A 4-Step Approach to Applying Automation to Work.
+He is the author of Work Without Jobs, Transformative HR, Lead The Work: Navigating a World Beyond Employment, and Reinventing Jobs: A 4-Step Approach to Applying Automation to Work.
 Transformative HR and Reinventing Jobs were winners of the Axiom silver and gold awards for business book of the year in 2012 and 2018 respectively.

-Ravin has authored over 100 articles including 12 for the Harvard Business Review and his article in the HR People and Strategy Journal entitled Performance Management as a Business Discipline received the Walker Award for the most original and valuable contribution to the HR profession.
+Ravin Jesuthasan has authored over 150 articles including 14 for the Harvard Business Review and the Sloan Management Review.
+His article in the HR People and Strategy Journal entitled Performance Management as a Business Discipline received the Walker Award for the most original and valuable contribution to the HR profession.
 He is also a regular contributor to Forbes Magazine.